Neighbourhood Watch: Walferdange

 For something oriental try Restaurant Osier which has crab and tofu soup, langoustines in lemongrass, Thai salad with beef fillet and a selection of sushi, temaki and sashimi.
 Restaurant Chez Zhang also has Thai and Chinese specialities and sushi, whilst Le Regent offers Won Ton soup, dim sum and a popular lunch buffet.
-Also popular for its buffet is the sumptuous Grand Asia.
 There’s yet more Asian cuisine at Kudasai.

 For Italian, Restaurant Lo-sfizio gets the thumbs up for a long menu incorporating pasta, risotto, pizza and a good selection of meat and fish dishes, ditto for La Riviera and Dolce Italia.
 For pasta and pizza, Bereler Stuff also has a huge variety of dishes.

 The simple Istanbul Grill has endless comments about its superb cleanliness, and reviewers rave about the bôrek and fries and Turkish speciality snacks and desserts.
 Food truck Lio’s burgers rustles up tasty beef patties and veggie versions.

 For coffee or breakfast try Chocolats du Coeur mentioned earlier, or Café da Mota which has a selection of Portuguese dishes served on their terrace.
 Café de la Gare has a bowling alley and darts area, coffee and beers, plus a daily selection of dishes.
 You can also grab a coffee and get a guitar lesson or watch a live act at The Spirit of Music.